Squirkey89/Gino-s-Italian-Portfolio-project/README.md

   * As a customer I'd like access to Ginos Social Media accounts, so that I can read customer reviews.
   * As a customer I want there to be a feedback form so I can give my opionions and feedback.
 * As a returning customer
-  * As a returning customer I want to be able to read the menu and I would like to see pricing as this may have changed.
+  * As a returning customer I want to be able to read the menu and I would like to see pricing and food as this may have changed.
 * As a business owner
   * As a business owner I want to attract new customers.
   * As a business owner I want to get the customers feedback so that the service can be improved.
   * As the business owner I want to improve the online presence to encourage users to come to Ginos Italian Restaurant.

   # Features<div id='id-features'/>